 App Inventor

-Perhaps one of the more prominent products in the field of Android programming tools is App Inventor, a project originally headed by Google, but now under the care of the Massachusetts Institute of Technology.
+Perhaps one of the more prominent Android programming tools is App Inventor, a project originally headed by Google, but now under the care of the Massachusetts Institute of Technology.
 In part based on and quite related to Scratch, App Inventor takes a unique approach to programming, presenting programming and code to the user as puzzle-piece-like blocks.
 Instead of writing line after line of code, developing in App Inventor looks more like connecting puzzle pieces together, though there is no end picture to guide the development process.
 One example is that in place of the typical Java “for” loop, there is a “for” block, which takes the necessary arguments that determine its lifetime; more importantly, however, the block is shaped such that another block – one that might normally be considered the body of the “for” loop – fits inside and connects to the “for” block.
 By converting all code into puzzle pieces, App Inventor provides a more visually intuitive experience for new Android developers, and also removes the barrier of not knowing Java, or how to code.

 As with Scratch, App Inventor emphasizes the learning process for the user, introducing Android development as a block-based language.
 Furthermore, neither Scratch nor App Inventor is meant to be as powerful a language as say, Java, or C, or even Python.
 For instance, Scratch is limited to one-dimensional arrays only, and String manipulation is limited as well.
 Along the same lines, App Inventor does not easily lend itself to larger scale applications, due to its inability to include external jars (Java Archives) or create true multi-screen applications (though you can technically clear the screen and redraw it).
 Both also have their own upfront setup costs, such as downloads, installation, and learning to use the tool.
-While it would be false to say that one cannot make useful and relevant applications using these programming tools, it is apparent that neither is not meant to be a full-fledged programming language or a replacement for real programming.
+While it would be false to say that one cannot make useful and relevant applications using these programming tools, it is apparent that neither is meant to be a full-fledged programming language or a replacement for real programming.
 Still, both are arguably much easier to learn and acquire for beginner programmers, who have yet to learn the ins and outs of syntax and coding.

 EasyAndroid is in part inspired by App Inventor and Scratch, particularly in the way they appeal and are much more effective for beginner developers.
 While neither can create an actual, complex product as well as Java or Python, both are even better than those powerful languages for inexperienced developers.
 EasyAndroid takes these models and strives to facilitate simple development for newer Android programmers, keeping the entire process as efficient and intuitive as possible.